topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 </br></br></br></br>

-# 2. VCP-G Digital
+# 2. VCP-G Digital Pins
 ---
-This chapter provides examples of controlling LEDs using the digital pins of the VCP-G board.
+This chapter provides examples of controlling LEDs by using the digital pins of the VCP-G board.
 In VCP-G, digital pins are used to send or receive binary signals (HIGH or LOW), making them essential for controlling components like LEDs, switches, and sensors.

 This chapter includes two example projects that demonstrate how to use digital output to control multiple LEDs, providing a foundational understanding of digital pin functionality.